changeworld/azure-docs.ja-jp/articles/security-center/security-center-disk-encryption.md

 <properties
-   pageTitle="Azure 仮想マシンの暗号化 | Microsoft Azure"
-   description="このドキュメントは、Azure Security Center からアラートを受け取った後に Azure 仮想マシンを暗号化する際に役立ちます。" services="security, security-center" documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="Encrypt an Azure Virtual Machine | Microsoft Azure" description="This document helps you to encrypt an Azure Virtual Machine after receiving an alert from Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"